lukso-network/tools-lukso-cli/README.md

 #### Using Checkpoint Syncing

 Checkpoint synchronization is a feature that significantly speeds up the initial sync time of the consensus client.
 If enabled, your node will begin syncing from a recently finalized consensus checkpoint instead of genesis.
-The shortcut makes installation, validator migration, or recovery much faster.
+It will then download the rest of the blockchain data while your consensus is already running.

+> After the synchronization is finalized, you will end up with the equal blockchain data.
+You can use the flag on every startup.
+However, it shows the most significant effect when synchronizing from scratch or after an extended downtime.
+The shortcut is ideal for fresh installations, validator migration, or recovery.

 ##### Checkpoints with LUKSO CLI version 0.8